melanotan ii mastery course

 B bremelanotide peptide

-also known as PT-141 or vyleesi. derived from melanotan II by trimming activity toward MC4R.
-FDA-approved in 2019 for hypoactive sexual desire disorder in premenopausal women. the only marketed drug to emerge from the MT-II lineage.
+Also known as PT-141 or vyleesi.
+Derived from melanotan II by trimming activity toward MC4R.
+FDA-approved in 2019 for hypoactive sexual desire disorder in premenopausal women.
+The only marketed drug to emerge from the MT-II lineage.

 L lactam bridge molecule